FirstFlush/skiptrace-client/README.md

 ## 📜 Usage

-To get started with Tracer:
+To get started with WebWeaver:

 1. Navigate to the repository directory:
-2. Type the following command to view available options: `tracer --help`
+2. Type the following command to view available options: `WebWeaver --help`

 ## 🚧 Project Status